GaetanoDibenedetto/recsys25/README.md

 ## 📦 Dataset

+- The dataset has passed the privacy and ethical approval process by our organization's review team.
 - The dataset will be **released upon paper acceptance**.
 - Once available, place all dataset archives inside the `archives_data/` folder.
 - **Important:** All `.zip` files should be extracted in-place (in the same folder where they were downloaded).